jpverkamp/blog/content/reviews/books/Allie Brosh/Hyperbole and a Half Unfortunate Situations, Flawed Coping Mechanisms, Mayhem, and Other Things That Happened.md

 ---
 400 pages?
 Pick it up around midnight?
 Sure!
 Let's just read it straight though!

-{{< goodreads book="Hyperbole and a Half: Unfortunate Situations, Flawed Coping Mechanisms, Mayhem, and Other Things That Happened" >}} is based on the [blog of the same name](https://hyperboleandahalf.blogspot.com/) and appears to be essentially a printing of a number of stories that have appeared there (although [Menace](https://hyperboleandahalf.blogspot.com/2013/10/menace.html) was published after the book and is thus missing, give it a read, it's hilarious).
+[[Hyperbole and a Half: Unfortunate Situations, Flawed Coping Mechanisms, Mayhem, and Other Things That Happened]]() is based on the [blog of the same name](https://hyperboleandahalf.blogspot.com/) and appears to be essentially a printing of a number of stories that have appeared there (although [Menace](https://hyperboleandahalf.blogspot.com/2013/10/menace.html) was published after the book and is thus missing, give it a read, it's hilarious).

 <!--more-->